Cell cycle targets & Cancer

-Since 2005, Dr. Malumbres leads the Cell Division and Cancer group at the Spanish National Cancer Center (CNIO).
-His work is focused on the study of the functional relevance of cell cycle regulators and microRNAs using in vivo models, and specifically genetically-modifed mice.
+Since 2005, our work at the Cell Division and Cancer group at the Spanish National Cancer Center (CNIO) focuses on the study of the functional relevance of cell cycle regulators and microRNAs using in vivo models, and specifically genetically-modifed mice.
 These studies have contributed to improving our understanding of the basic machinery of the cell cycle and its implications in therapeutic strategies directed against cell proliferation in cancer.
-His group also reported the role of specific microRNAs in cell proliferation including the first report of a microRNA controlling a tumor-associated translocation protein and it has relevant implications in cancer therapy.
+Our group also reported the role of specific microRNAs in cell proliferation including the first report of a microRNA controlling a tumor-associated translocation protein and it has relevant implications in cancer therapy.

 The CNIO Cell Division and Cancer Group has been funded by major Spanish Agencies such as the MICINN, Fundación Científica de la Asociación Españona contra el Cáncer (AECC), Fundación Ramón Areces, La Caixa, etc. We are part of several networks on the cell cycle (CAM) or biology of Cancer (Consolider-MICINN).
-In addition, we are also funded by international agencies such as the Association for International Cancer Research (AICR) or the EU as part of the European Consortium for the study of mitosis (MitoSYS; 7FP).
+In addition, we have received funding from international agencies such as the Association for International Cancer Research (AICR; now Worldwide Cancer Research) or the EU as part of the European Consortium for the study of mitosis (MitoSYS; 7FP) or a consortium interested in the molecular basis of microcephaly (ERA-NET Neuron).
 M. Malumbres is coordinator of a regional network on the cell cycle in Madrid and a MINECO network of Excellence on Cell proliferation including 9 additional groups in Spain.
-The laboratory is also funded by two contracts with pharmaceutical companies (Pfizer and Prosenestar).
+The laboratory is also funded by research agreements with pharmaceutical companies (Pfizer and Prosenestar).